Step-by-Step APT Guide for NIRCam and MIRI Coronagraphy of the Beta Pictoris Debris Disk

 "Aperture PA offset 4 from 1 by 10 to 14 Degrees (Same offsets in V3)"

-- Under the Special Requirements tab, we click Add... and select the Position Angle → PA Range option.
+- Under the Special Requirements tab, click Add... and select the Position Angle → PA Range option.

-- Under the Special Requirements tab, we click Add... and select the Position Angle → PA Range option.
+- Under the Special Requirements tab, click Add... and select the Position Angle → PA Range option.

-- In the pop-up box, we define an Aperture PA Range of "340" to "355" Degrees.
+- In the pop-up box, define an Aperture PA Range of "340" to "355" Degrees.

 - Clicking on the OK button, the SR is displayed in the Special Requirements box, where it reads: